What’s in a Name?

 I have studied and worked with trauma and its effects on the mind and body, and how it manifests in our outside environment.
 In my professional experience, I recognize a significant link between chronic disorganization and trauma.
 By organizing and making sense of our outside environment, we can make powerful shifts to our inside environment, and vice versa.

 Starting Sorting Hat Professional Organizing Solutions is my way of bridging the gap between professional organizer and therapist.
 I take a holistic approach with my clients to understand how disorganization impacts their physical, emotional, mental, and spiritual wellbeing.
 My goal is to help my clients live fully in the present, and maintain a peaceful home that reflects their values, goals, and passions.

 Ashleigh is Trained Professional Organizer and member of the Professional Organizers in Canada (POC), the national association that represents professional organizers across the country.
 To learn more about Professional Organizers in Canada, please visit their website here.

 Ashleigh is a Registered Social Worker (RSW) with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and member of the Ontario Association of Social Workers (OASW).
 The Ontario College of Social Workers and Social Service Workers protects the interest of the public by regulating the practice of social workers and promoting ethical and professional practice.
 Learn more here.

-Ashleigh is a Somatic Experiencing Practitioner In-Training with the Somatic Experiencing Trauma Institute (SETI), which is a body-oriented approach for renegotiating and healing trauma.
-To learn more about Somatic Experiencing, please visit their website here.
+Post-Advanced Graduate with Somatic Experiencing® International (SEI), which is a body-oriented approach for renegotiating and healing trauma.
+To learn more about Somatic Experiencing®, please visit their website here.